solliancenet/azure-machine-learning-quickstarts/aml-visual-interface/quickstart-2.1/README.md

 ## Step 7: Setup Score Model and Evaluate Model Modules

-- Open **Machine Learning -> Score** section in the left panel
+1. Expand **Machine Learning, Score** section in the left panel
-- Add **Score Model** module on to the canvas
+2. Add **Score Model** module on to the canvas
-- Complete the model training and scoring connections
+3. Complete the model training and scoring connections
+  - Connect the `Boosted Decision Tree Regression` module to `Train Model` module
+  - Connect the `Train Model` module to the first input of the `Score Model` module
+  - Connect the first output of `Split Data` module to `Train Model` module
+  - Connect the second output of `Split Data` module to the second input of the `Score Model` module
-- Note that `Split Data` module will feed data for both model training and model scoring
+4. Note that `Split Data` module will feed data for both model training and model scoring.
+The first output (0.7 fraction) will connect with the `Train Model` module and the second output (0.3 fraction) will connect with the `Score Model` module.
-- Open **Machine Learning -> Evaluate** section in the left panel
+5. Open **Machine Learning, Evaluate** section in the left panel
-- Add **Evaluate Model** module on to the canvas
+6. Add **Evaluate Model** module on to the canvas
-- Connect the `Score Model` module to `Evaluate Model` module
+7. Connect the `Score Model` module to `Evaluate Model` module

 <img src="./images/07_1.png" width="70%" height="70%" title="Score Model Module"  border="15">